ironhack-labs/lab-financial-data-graphing/readme.md

 **Tasks**

-- Add two `<input type="date">` fields to indicate the dates between you are going to search: from date - to date.
+- Add two `<input type="date">` fields to indicate the dates between which you are going to search: from date - to date.
 - Add a listener to this `input` to search the data every time that its values changes.
 - Add the dates to the API URL to get the correct data.